Best Days to Conceive Calculator

 Does stress or illness affect ovulation?

 Yes, significant stress, illness, or changes in diet and exercise can temporarily disrupt the hormonal balance that regulates ovulation, potentially delaying or even preventing it in a given cycle.
-This can shift your fertile window.
+This can shift your fertile window, making calendar-based predictions less accurate.
+If you experience irregular cycles, consider using ovulation predictor kits for more precise timing.